 Direct answer

-Focus on Bank of England statements and UK economic data for GBP/USD price movement.
+Focus on Bank of England meetings and UK growth data for key market movers.

 Market context before reacting